-- Oversee the implementation of exemplary child protection and welfare practices within their specific region, including the roll out of training for Designated and Deputy Designated Administrators. - Practise confidentiality at all times as it is key in this role; information will only be shared on a need-to-know basis. - Have an awareness that a breach of confidentiality could result in a punishable offence against the Regional Child Protection Administrator. - Adhere to An Chomhdháil procedures for dealing with issues pertaining to child protection and welfare. - Revise, in conjunction with the Main/Deputy Main Child Protection Administrator, Codes of Conduct for Executive Delegates and Members every three years, at a minimum, or as otherwise necessary. - Revise, together with the Main/Deputy Main Child Protection Administrator, the Code of Conduct for Parents/Legal Guardians/Legal Carers, the Code of Conduct for Dancers every three years, or as otherwise necessary. - Ensure that all allegations of abuse of children/young people/vulnerable adults are confidentially dealt with in accordance with revised Guidance for Dealing with & Reporting Allegations or Concerns of Abuse. - Be aware of the effectiveness of An Chomhdháil's child protection procedure and participate in ongoing reviews of same. - Support each Designated and Deputy Designated Child Protection Branch Administrator in their region and, where necessary, submit a referral once consensus has been agreed with the Main/Deputy Main Child Protection Administrator. - Liaise with GDPR personnel to ensure collation of all data pertaining to child protection is kept securely and in accordance with GDPR legislation for their specific region. - Collate and distribute certificates as evidence of completion of child protection training on an annual basis. - Coordinate, within their region, the annual refresher training of all Designated and Deputy Designated Child Protection Branch Administrators and provide an update re GDPR. - Meet with the Main/Deputy Main Child Protection Administrator and provide a synopsis of child protection for their region prior to each Executive meeting. - You may be asked to oversee cases in an acting capacity for Designated Child Protection Branch Administrators/Deputy Designated Child Protection Branch Administrators where there is a possible conflict of interest.
+- Oversee the implementation of exemplary child protection and welfare practices within their specific region, including the roll out of training for Designated and Deputy Designated Administrators. - Practise confidentiality at all times as it is key in this role; information will only be shared on a need-to-know basis. - Have an awareness that a breach of confidentiality could result in a punishable offence against the Regional Child Protection Administrator. - Adhere to An Chomhdháil procedures for dealing with issues pertaining to child protection and welfare. - Revise, in conjunction with the Main/Deputy Main Child Protection Administrator, Codes of Conduct for Executive Delegates and Members every three years, at a minimum, or as otherwise necessary. - Revise, together with the Main/Deputy Main Child Protection Administrator, the Code of Conduct for Parents/Legal Guardians/Legal Carers, the Code of Conduct for Dancers every three years, or as otherwise necessary. - Ensure that all allegations of abuse of children/young people/vulnerable adults are confidentially dealt with in accordance with revised Guidance for Dealing with & Reporting Allegations or Concerns of Abuse. - Be aware of the effectiveness of An Chomhdháil's child protection procedure and participate in ongoing reviews of same. - Support each Designated and Deputy Designated Child Protection Branch Administrator in their region and, where necessary, submit a referral once consensus has been agreed with the Main/Deputy Main Child Protection Administrator. - Liaise with GDPR personnel to ensure collation of all data pertaining to child protection is kept securely and in accordance with GDPR legislation for their specific region. - Collate and distribute certificates as evidence of completion of child protection training on an annual basis. - Coordinate, within their region, the annual refresher training of all Designated and Deputy Designated Child Protection Branch Administrators and provide an update re GDPR. - Ensure, within their region, that the training of all new members of An Chomhdháil takes place as soon as possible by the relevant Designated/Deputy Designated Child Protection Branch Administrator. - Meet with the Main/Deputy Main Child Protection Administrator and provide a synopsis of child protection for their region prior to each Executive meeting. - You may be asked to oversee cases in an acting capacity for Designated Child Protection Branch Administrators/Deputy Designated Child Protection Branch Administrators where there is a possible conflict of interest.